sanskrit/raw_etexts_english/blogs/manasataramgini/2013-08-15_the-moment-of-silence.md

 +++
-title = "The moment ofxa0silence"
+title = "The moment of silence"

 +++
 In the days long past, when we were still young, we did not like the